Shop House Ranch

 Casserole

-• 1 ½ lb fresh green beans trimmed and cut in half and steamed
+• 1 ½ lb fresh green beans trimmed and cut in half, then steamed for 5 minutes, or until bright green and crisp-tender

 • 1 cup chicken broth